digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

     </iframe>
 </div>

-### Introduction:
+## Introduction:
-SonarQube is an open-source tool which can used for analyze quality of the source code.
-It can detect your code bugs, vulnerabilities, security black holes and code smells.
+SonarQube is an open-source tool that can be used to analyze the quality of the source code.
+It can detect your code bugs, vulnerabilities, security black holes, and code smells.
 SonarQube empowers you to write cleaner and safer codes without breaking standards and code methodologies.

-SonarQube is bundled with static code analyzer for more than 27 programming languages.
+SonarQube is bundled with a static code analyzer for more than 27 programming languages.
 SonarQube performs continues code inspection using thousands of automated static code analysis rules.

-We can perform code analysis manually or integrating with CICD DevOps tools such as Jenkins, Auzre DevOps and Bamboo.
+We can perform code analysis manually or integrate with CICD DevOps tools such as Jenkins, Azure DevOps and Bamboo.

-And, also you can integrate SonarQube with your IDE tool such as Visual Studio and Eclips.
+And, also you can integrate SonarQube with your IDE tools such as Visual Studio and Eclipse.

 SonarQube provides code reliability by preventing bugs and application security by fixing vulnerabilities that compromise your code.